thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 </details>

  :warning: Keep your API key secure.
 It is best to make sure it is kept securely and treat it like a password.
-If you share your code or a result with someone, make sure to delete the key if it is present, and replace with a placeholder like `[your-key-here]`, etc.
+If you share your code or a result with someone, make sure to delete the key if it is present, and replace with a placeholder like `[your-key-here]`, etc. Remember the Terms of Service when getting information from Census Bureau data-- attribute the data whenever you use it and do not use the data to violate geoprivacy.

 ## Step 3.
 Use the key